vmware-tanzu/community-edition/docs/site/content/docs/latest/getting-started-standalone.md

 # Getting Started with Tanzu Community Edition

-This guide walks you through creating a standalone-workload cluster using Tanzu CLI.
+This guide walks you through creating a standalone cluster using Tanzu CLI.

 {{% include "/docs/assets/standalone-desc.md" %}}